 To improve the framework and quality standards of advance care planning, the Federal Council established a national working group on «Advance Care Planning» in 2021 led by the FOPH, the Section National Health Policy, and the SAMS.
 The working group is tasked with steering the implementation of advance care planning measures on a strategic and thematic level throughout the entire process, and setting key priorities.
 It consists of experts from the fields of medicine, nursing, palliative care, social work, law, and ethics.
 Also represented are national professional associations, organisations of healthcare providers as well as patient and stakeholder organisations that offer consultation on the subject.

-Based on the results of the consultation, thematic in-depth activities will be defined and corresponding subgroups will be set up.
+The numerous submissions in the consultation process are currently being evaluated.
+Based on the results, thematic in-depth activities will be defined and corresponding subgroups will be set up.

 The implementation of concrete measures includes consultation with experts.
 Possible topics include the harmonization of quality standards for advance care directives or the improvement of access to the documentation of patients’ treatment wishes.
 Projects to raise awareness for professionals and the general public could also be developed.
 The SAMS will report on the project’s progress through its usual communication channels (bulletin, website and newsletter).